Outlet devices • Splash control • Aerosols • Maintenance

 In most commercial buildings, the driver is water efficiency and splash control.
 In some facilities, the conversation shifts toward aerosol generation and waterborne pathogens.

-• Faucets can generate aerosols, and environmental guidance notes aerosols from faucets and showers may potentially contain waterborne bacteria.
+• Faucets can generate aerosols, and guidance notes aerosols from faucets and showers may potentially contain waterborne bacteria.

 • Aerator design can influence aerosol particle size behavior under certain conditions.
 This does not mean aerators are unsafe everywhere.